-If you have a swimming pool, the first thing to know is that copper will inevitably find its way into the water.
+If you have a swimming pool, you’ll know that copper will inevitably find its way into the water.
 While the water can handle a certain amount, you want to avoid situations where it dissolves – because too much copper can cause stains and other problems.

-The Importance of Lowering Swimming Pool Copper
+The Importance of Lowering Copper in Your Swimming Pool

 The best-case scenario is to not have any copper at all in your pool water.
 Because it is capable of messing with the pH balance, calcium levels and alkalinity.
 This leads to oxidation of the copper in the water and that, in turn, leads to a whole new set of problems.

 For starters, when the pool hits its saturation with copper, it makes the water cloudy because it will be floating in the water.
 That happens at about 0.2 to 0.4 parts per million.
 This will float away towards the solid surface and cause stains on the walls of your pool.

 Fighting algae is not optional.
 But if algaecides contain copper, what to do?
 For one, you can’t avoid them, so keep a measure of the copper levels.
 Start by following instructions from the algaecide manufacturer to the tee.